-Why didn’t I let go?
-Things were happening so fast and I was reacting, not thinking.
-So I did what men sometimes do when not using their heads — I threw more meat at the situation.
-I bore down on that line with everything I had.
+Why didn’t I just let go?
+Things were happening so quickly and I was reacting, not thinking.
+So I did what men sometimes do when they don’t use their heads — I threw more meat at the situation: I bore down on that line with everything I had.
 Unlike Mamede’s relaxed, walking dog stance, mine was the cringing dog — shoulders hunched forward, head pulled down, face pinched tight — eyes squinting, teeth gritting — shunting every quantum of energy I had to my trembling fists.
 And still the line slipped out.

-Hard as it was I’m glad I held on, because it was like no other fishing I’ve done before.
+Hard as it was, I’m glad I held on.
+It was like no other fishing I’ve done before.
 There was nothing there between me and that fish — just the line — and the feedback it gave me was blowing my mind.
 Every kick from his tail came up from the bottom.
 Every turn that he made I could feel with my hands — feel the tension change in the line and the direction he swam.
-The fish arced a circle a hundred feet below me, and I was right down there with him, swimming around.
+The fish swam in a circle a hundred feet below me, and I was right down there with him, swimming along.
 Back and forth he darted, trying to survive.
 I could feel his desperation so clearly — wonder still — could he feel mine?

 “PULL HIM IN,” Ze shouted from behind me.